RossChann/RossChann.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-I'am a junior student at the middle tennessee state university majoring in actuarial science and computer science.
+I'm Bo Chen(Ross), a junior student at the middle tennessee state university majoring in actuarial science and computer science.
 I‘m passionate about exploring interesting things in CS.

 # Research Interest:
 - Edge computing and continuous DL